BPMN MIWG demonstration 2018 – (nearly) everything you always wanted to know about Data Objects, but were afraid to ask

 As you can see Data Input for our process is a Travel Request.
 After everything was done, Itinerary is produced as a Data Output of the process.

-1 Comment for “BPMN MIWG demonstration 2018 – (nearly) everything you always wanted to know about Data Objects, but were afraid to ask”
+1 thought on “BPMN MIWG demonstration 2018 – (nearly) everything you always wanted to know about Data Objects, but were afraid to ask”

 Your email address will not be published.
 Required fields are marked *